JanDeDobbeleer/oh-my-posh/docs/docs/segment-path.md

 ### Notes

-- oh-my-posh will accept both `/` and `\` as path separators for a mapped location and will match regardless of which is used by the current operating system.
+- Oh My Posh will accept both `/` and `\` as path separators for a mapped location and will match regardless of which is used by the current operating system.
 - The character `~` at the start of a mapped location will match the user's home directory.
 - The match is case-insensitive on Windows and macOS, but case-sensitive on other operating systems.